CloudTrail concepts - Amazon CloudTrail

 Single-Region trails

 When you create a single-Region trail, CloudTrail records the events in that Region only.
 It then delivers the CloudTrail event log files to an Amazon S3 bucket that you specify.
 You can only create a single-Region trail by using the Amazon CLI.
 If you create additional single trails, you can have those trails deliver CloudTrail event log files to the same S3 bucket or to separate buckets.
 This is the default option when you create a trail using the Amazon CLI or the CloudTrail API.
-For more information, see Creating, updating, and managing trails with the Amazon Command Line Interface.
+For more information, see Creating, updating, and managing trails with the Amazon CLI.

 Note